sarahbuddhason/DataStructures/README.md

     // If the tree had only one node, return it if (root == nullptr) return root;

-    // STEP 2: Update the height of the current node
+    // Update the height of the current node

-    // STEP 3: Get the balance factor of this node
+    // Get the balance factor of this node

-    // STEP 4: Handle rotation (4 cases) if the node is unbalanced
+    // Handle rotation (4 cases) if the node is unbalanced

     return root;
 }